kbase/staging_service/docs/api.md

 The response is a JSON object containing file metadata.

 > This might seem a bit of an odd choice, and does complicate the API.
 It was chosen, I
-> belive because the Narrative front-end component handling the submission of file
+> believe because the Narrative front-end component handling the submission of file
 > uploads supports `multipart/form-data`, or it  may be because historically the first
 > front-end implementation was a form itself, as HTML forms will send as
 > `mutlipart/form-data` if a file control is used to select a file.